nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 ### Provider system registration requirements ###

-{% include important.html content="The following registration requirements MUST be implemented by providers, however due to provider system variances the implemented flow MAY deviate where required to accomodate these and should be documented accordingly." %}
+{% include important.html content="The following registration requirements MUST be implemented by providers, however due to provider system variances the implemented flow MAY deviate where required to accomodate these and shall be agreed and documented accordingly." %}

 #### PDS requirements ####

-Before registering the patient record on the local system, the provider SHALL retrieve the patient's demographic record from PDS using NHS number, and then:
+Before registering the patient record on the local system, the provider SHALL retrieve the patient's demographic record from PDS using their NHS number, and then:

 - **Verify the patient's NHS number according to the rules below, either by performing a Cross Check Query or implementing the logic locally, as follows**: